cjtu/sci_coding/README.md

 Welcome to scientific coding!
 Everything is fine.

+## SpIRL

+This course has been adapted into an online textbook at [cjtu.github.io/spirl](https://cjtu.github.io/spirl]).

+The new course repo is at [github.com/cjtu/spirl](https://github.com/cjtu/spirl).
+Contributions welcome!

 ## Overview
 This short course is targeted at students and scientists looking to get started with scientific programming.
 It assumes little to no programming experience!